localz/spotz-sdk-android/README.md

       <type>aar</type>
     </dependency>

-Otherwise, you can manually copy all the JARs in the libs folder and add them to your project's dependencies.
+Otherwise, in Eclipse, you can manually copy all the JARs in the libs folder and add them to your project's dependencies.
+You libs folder will have at least the following jars:

+- ble-sdk-android-1.1.1.jar
+- google-http-client-1.19.0.jar
+- google-http-client-gson-1.19.0.jar
+- gson-2.3.jar
+- spotz-sdk-android-1.3.0.jar
+- spotz-sdk-api-1.1.0.jar

 How to use the SDK
 ==================